EkaaPrawiraa/EkaaPrawiraa/README.md

 </h1>

-Hi there!
 My name is Mohammad Nugraha Eka Prawira, you can call me Eka.
 I'm on an exhilarating journey through the world of Informatics at ITB.
 Every tech-related thing going on around me always piques my interest and gets me excited.
 That curiosity is what brought me here.

 <!--## My Portofolio
 <a href="https://ekaaprawiraa.vercel.app" target="_blank">ekaaprawiraa.vercel.app</a>-->